 I left my beloved 6-month travel backpack Osprey Farpoint 80 back at the hotel, and only bring my tiny day pack for this trek.

 The reason for that is that on a jungle trek like this, we are super spoiled and have a crew bringing all the supplies we need to each camp every night!

 The group I am hiking with is very international, there are trekkers from all over Europe, the USA, and Canada, and of all ages.

 Two Land Rovers are taking us to the start point in the Sierra Nevadas, along with a new guide from the native Wiwa tribe of the mountains.

 The first day of jungle trekking was, as expected LONG, warm and humid.

 Everyone is soaking wet the whole day, and it does doubt a heavy start.
 Not due to altitude or distance, but simply because of the heat and humidity.

 But doing as the guide says, walking slowly and drinking water “all the time” is the success criteria, although challenging.

 The jungle is amazing, and when we start to have some amazing views as well on day one, it is already all worth it.

 The day one trek was around 600 altitude meters, but the track has a lot of ascents and descents, so in total, I would say a bit more than that.

 After arrival at Camp One, there is time for a little swim in a nearby river, then dinner, and straight to bed.

-Not a lot of energy left in the body after this first long and humid day, I apparently needed to recuperate as I slept almost 12 hours straight!
+Not a lot of energy left in my body after this first long and humid day, I apparently needed to recuperate as I slept almost 12 hours straight!